libbitcoin/libbitcoin-system/README.md

 #### Compiler

-Libbitcoin requires a C++11 compiler, which means at least **Visual Studio 2013** (with a pre-release compiler update).
+Libbitcoin requires a C++11 compiler, which means Visual Studio 2013 (with a pre-release compiler update) or later.
 Download and install one of the following free tools as necessary:

 * [Visual Studio 2017 Express](https://www.visualstudio.com/downloads)
 * [Visual Studio 2015 Express](https://www.visualstudio.com/vs/older-downloads)